Hung-Kun-Chien/course_notes/ModelThinking/notes/Week2.md

 - given ideal goal point => measure distance in multi-dimensional => choice the one closest to the ideal

 ### Probability

+### Decision Tree

+- Draw the tree
+- Write down payoff and probabilities
+- Solve backwards

+### value of information

+- Calculate value without the information
+- Calculate value with the information
+- Calculate the difference
+- How much to worth to know the information